Gazette-Mail takes high honors at WV Press Association

 Former Gazette-Mail photographer Craig Hudson won first place for best photo essay for the second year in a row, for his coverage of the State Fair of West Virginia.
 Hudson also won second and third place for feature photography, and third place for sports photography.

 The Gazette-Mail features staff won first and section place for best lifestyle pages.
-The first-place winner featured design by assistant news editor Catherine Caudill, a main story by features editor Maria Young and photos by visuals editor Kenny Kemp.
+The first-place winner featured design by graphic artist Kevin Cade, a main story by features editor Maria Young and photos by visuals editor Kenny Kemp.
 The second-place winner was led by a story by former Gazette-Mail reporter Douglas Imbrogno on longtime reporter and columnist Sandy Wells, who died in 2019.

 Gazette-Mail sports editor Derek Redd won second place in the best sports columnist category, beaten out only by former Gazette-Mail columnist Mitch Vingle.